 In order to have the immobilization device (boot) removed from the offending vehicle, a \$50.00 charge must be paid to campus safety prior to the removal of the immobilization device (boot).
-Students may pay this fee in the form of cash, check or debit from their student account after signing a voucher form.
-Non-students must pay the removal fee in the form of cash only.
+Students may pay this fee in the form of cash, check or debit Guests and visitors must pay the removal fee in the form of cash, credit or debit in the business office located in Lupton Hall.